JetBrains/kotlin/compiler/testData/diagnostics/ReadMe.md

 ### 3. FILE

-The directive let you compose a test consisting of several files in one actual file.
+The directive lets you compose a test consisting of several files in one actual file.

 #### Usage:

     // FILE: A.java
     /* Java code */

     // FILE: B.kt
-/* kotlin code */
+    /* Kotlin code */

+### 4. LANGUAGE

+This directive lets you enable or disable certain language features.
+Language features are named as parameters of the primary constructor of the class LanguageFeatureSettings.
+Each feature can be enabled with `+` or disabled with `-`.

+#### Usage:

+    // !LANGUAGE: -topLevelSealedInheritance

+    // !LANGUAGE: +typeAliases -localDelegatedProperties